Dudebaker/Gadgets-Additions/README.md

 * BOINCstats
 * GridcoinStats

-Detailed descriptions for each skin can be found on [DeviantArt site](http://fav.me/dc5kcz5).
+Detailed descriptions for each skin can be found on the [DeviantArt site](http://fav.me/dc5kcz5).

 ## Requirements
 [Rainmeter 4.3](https://www.rainmeter.net/) and [.NET Framework 4.5](https://www.microsoft.com/en-us/download/details.aspx?id=30653) or newer required to use this suite!